 The maximum heat depends on the quality of the enamel coating.
 This is the reason why I recommended top brands like Le Creuset, because their enamel coatings as super robust and suitable for higher heats than the average.
 It’s important to adhere to the temperature guides on the care instructions of your Dutch oven, so as not to ruin the enamel coating.

-The maximum heat for the handle is dependant upon what the handle is made out of.
-If it’s made from plastic, it’s best to remove the handle before baking with a high heat.
+The maximum heat for the handle is dependent upon what the handle is made out of.
+If it’s made from plastic, its best to remove the handle before baking with a high heat.

 Tip #3: Hand Wash Only